alessandra-gudoy/alessandra-gudoy.github.io/essays/software-engineering.md

 With libraries available, like React and Bootstrap, it seems like learning vanilla HTML and CSS was wasted effort.
 However, I feel like by learning HTML and CSS first, I was able to fully and easily understand how to create webpages using the available components.
 This was also amplified with the practice and in-class WODS.
 When it comes to creating mockup pages, it is almost muscle memory.

+In addition to UI frameworks, I also had practice in <a href="https://www.telerik.com/blogs/functional-programming-typescript">functional programming</a>.
+At first, functional programming was hard to grasp.
+However, with time and practice, I understood the structure and logic behind the syntax.
+Functional programming made the code easier to read, making it cleaner and more concise.
+It allowed for the use of reusable and maintainable code.
+For the first few weeks of the semester, we focused on the TypeScript programming language.

+It is easy to write code.
+However, writing clean code is a challenge, which leads us to the importance of coding standards.
+Coding standards is important because it increases code readability and quality.
+Beyond software engineering, it improves collaboration, organization, and efficiency.
+Easy to read code is easier to debug because one is can understand the logic and structure of the code, thus making spotting errors easier.
+Painful and tedious it may be, but will save hours of effort later on.

+Not only are these skills beneficial in web application development but the concepts behind them can be applied to other concepts in software engineering and computer science, and even problem-solving.
+For example, <a href="https://www.profoundlogic.com/blog/benefits-of-frameworks/">UI frameworks</a> allows for consistent design and interactivity for different applications and platforms.
+The available libraries are open to all users, encouraging others to collaborate together.

 #### Final Product: Corponector
 <img class="img-fluid" alt="Corponector (ICS 314 Project) Home Page" src="../img/corpo_proj/home_page.png" />